 Asking is the hard part for most people.
 But some people struggle with the question of whom to ask even more.
 The key to solid recommendations is to limit the people you ask to those who can speak about your skills, leadership qualities, etc.

-Business Insider suggests that getting high-quality recommendations is one of the most important things you can do to boost the usefulness of your LinkedIn profile in a job search situation.
+Getting high-quality recommendations is one of the most important things you can do to boost the usefulness of your LinkedIn profile in a LinkedIn job search situation.
 It makes sense.
 Aren’t you more likely to buy a product with glowing Amazon reviews from real people who have purchased that item (you may have noticed the designation of Verified Purchase on some reviews)?

 If you’re trying to make yourself stand out in your industry, focus on recommendations from people who have used your services, worked by your side, or supervised your work in the past.
 This list includes: